RLPfeiffer/TEMmy/coach/README.md

 An interactive guide to running TEM captures for the MarcLab.

+The latest version is live at http://internal.connectomes.utah.edu/temmy/

 This file aims to explain all there is to know for modifying the Coach.

 # Build

 Run build.sh.
 It will generate a static site in a folder called `temmy`, which you can upload to any hosting service.

+To make sure it gets pushed live, have VPN active and make sure Y: is mapped to `\\OpR-Marc-RC2\Data`

 Building on Windows is supported only with a Bash emulator like msys2.